diaslucia/project-vue/README.md

 ## 📂 Structure

-The structure of the files is:
+The file structure is:

 - assets: to store images.
-- components: to store all componentes.
+- components: to store all components.
 - services: to store fetch helper.
 - utils: to store helpers.
 - views: to store pages structure components.